-If you have any issues with your nbn™ service, please see our troubleshooting guides on iiHelp.
+If you have any technical issues with your NBN™ service, please see our troubleshooting guides on iiHelp.

 Select one of the links below to jump to a query:

 We have a handy coverage map where you can check to see if construction has commenced in your location.
-It pulls information directly from nbn™ ltd., so it's updated as often as they update their systems.
+It pulls information directly from NBNCo, so it's updated as often as they update their systems.

-Unfortunately we won’t be able to provide any timeframes if the nbn™ rollout hasn’t commenced in your area.
-The best way to stay informed is to join our nbn™ Wait List so we’ll let you know how the rollout is progressing and when it will become live in your area.
+Unfortunately we won’t be able to provide any timeframes if the NBN™ rollout hasn’t commenced in your area. you may wish to join our NBN™ Wait List so we’ll let you know how the rollout is progressing and when it will become live in your area.

-If our coverage map advised your address is ready to get nbn™ broadband, congratulations!
-All you’ll need to do is pick out an nbn™ plan and give one of our friendly nbn™ experts a call on 13 19 17.
-If it turns out you need a technician to visit and install some nbn™ equipment, don’t worry - we'll help organise this for you.
+All you’ll need to do is pick out an NBN™ plan and sign up online, or give one of our friendly NBN™ experts a call on 13 19 17.
+If it turns out you need a technician to visit and install some NBN™ equipment, don’t worry - we'll help organise this for you.

 Once your pre-order is lodged, you'll receive a reference number on-screen and in a confirmation email sent the email address you supplied in your pre-order.
 You'll need this reference number to check on the status of your pre-order, so it's important to keep it in a safe place.